eliasbuchwald/-reddit/The-Code-Salon.md

 * ![haircut](https://a248.e.akamai.net/assets.github.com/images/icons/emoji/haircut.png?v5) :haircut:<br /> `:haircut:`

   by the author: "I've responded or made appropriate changes and am ready for further review."
+Tip: don't :haircut: individual reviews.
+Finally an entire review pass, then enter :haircut: into a new comment on the PR (not a reply).

 * ![fish](https://a248.e.akamai.net/assets.github.com/images/icons/emoji/fish.png?v5) :fish:<br />
 `:fish:`